ab4d/Ab4d.SharpEngine.Samples/README.md

 If you get build errors on Windows (for example 'project.assets.json' not found) than maybe the total path length is larger than max path (260 chars).
 Move the samples solution to a folder with a shorter path and try compiling again.

-Known issues:
+The latest version of branches that start with "version/" may not compile with the latest published NuGet package and require the latest development version of the engine.
+If you need a feature from that branch, you can contact support to get the pre-release version.

-- Some Intel graphics cards may not work with shared texture in WPF's SharpEngineSceneView control (writable bitmap is used instead, but this is slower).
+Some Intel graphics cards may not work with shared texture in WPF's SharpEngineSceneView control (writable bitmap is used instead, but this is slower).

-- When using SharedTexture in a WPF application, some older graphics cards may produce WPF's UCEERR_RENDERTHREADFAILURE (0x88980406) error.
-Set SharpEngineSceneView.PresentationType to WriteableBitmap as a workaround.

 To enable Vulkan validation, install the Vulkan SDK from: https://vulkan.lunarg.com/ When Vulkan validation is installed and enabled by the SharpEngine (EnableStandardValidation is set to true when creating the engine),